Skip to content

 Run

-You can run Textual apps with the run subcommand.
-If you supply a path to a Python file it will load and run the application.
+The run sub-command runs Textual apps.
+If you supply a path to a Python file it will load and run the app.

 textual run my_app.py